They say…

 Also dating from 2006 is Brewery in Chesterfield, borrowing for its logo the town’s twisted landmark.
 No doubt brewer David McLaren’s former career as a bandsman in the Scots Guards has something to do with the surprising presence, among an already unusual range of ales, of an extremely rare beast: a bottle conditioned Scottish 80/-.
 80 Shilling Ale (4.3 per cent) is a mid-brown beer with a toasty aroma and a rich malty, sappy, chewy palate with tart gooseberry notes, finishing roasty dry with a touch of salt.

 Newer still is the immodestly named Outstanding Brewery in Bury, launched in 2008 – although the involvement of one of Britain’s leading suppliers of microbrewing kit, David Porter, shows an experienced hand, as does the wide range of beers, from smoked ales to Californian-style extreme hop brews.
-The one I enjoyed most, though, was a simple classic bitter, OSB (4.4 per cent), full of ripe autumn fruit and biscuity malt, with orange and peach syrup softening a firm bitter finish.
+The one I enjoyed most, though, was a simple classic bitter, OSB (4.4 per cent), full of ripe autumn fruit and biscuity malt, with orange and peach syrup softening a firm finish.

-Acorn Gorlovka, named after the Ukrainian twin town of the brewery’s Barnsley base, is an impressive bottle conditioned début from a renowned cask supplier.
-At 6 per cent, a relatively low gravity for the style, this still packs plenty of flavour, with cream, nut, blackcurrant, chocolate, coffee and leather, a good wallop of hops and a dash of farmyard aroma – a great addition to the family.
+Imperial Stout Acorn Gorlovka, named after the Ukrainian twin town of the brewery’s Barnsley base, is an impressive bottle conditioned début from a renowned cask supplier.
+At 6 per cent, a relatively low gravity for the style, this still packs plenty of flavour, with cream, nut, blackcurrant, chocolate, coffee and leather, a good wallop of hops and a dash of farmyard aroma – a great addition to the Imperial Stout family.

 Old Chimneys in Market Weston, Suffolk, is a Guide veteran for brewer Alan Thomson’s unusual and inventive ales.
-Among his new beers is Amber Porter (4.8 per cent), based on records from 1785-1827 rescued from Ipswich’s defunct brewery.
+Among his new beers is Amber Porter (4.8 per cent), based on brewing records from 1785-1827 rescued from Ipswich’s defunct Tolly Cobbold brewery.
 Authentically reddish brown rather than black, this has a big malt aroma and a smooth but very toasty palate and follows through with tart fruit, charred wood and chocolate.

 With Real Ale in a Bottle in such good health, who knows what delights the 8th edition of the Guide will bring?